Maine Offshore Wind Research Consortium

 State agencies

-• John Perry, Inland Fish and Wildlife
+• John Perry, Maine Department of Inland Fish and Wildlife

 • Stephanie Watson, Governor’s Energy Office